HQSquantumsimulations/qoqo_examples/documentation/src/circuits/readout.md

 from qoqo import operations as ops

 circuit = Circuit()
-circuit += ops.DefinitionBit("bit_register", 2, is_output= True)
+circuit += ops.DefinitionBit("bit_register", 2, is_output=True)
-circuit += ops.DefinitionComplex("complex_register", 3, is_output = False)
+circuit += ops.DefinitionComplex("complex_register", 3, is_output=False)
 ```

 The content of one register is a list/vector of the corresponding type.
-Since quantum circuits are typically executed many times on quantum computing hardware, to account for the probabilistic nature of quantum mechanics, registers that are marked as output are returned as a list of lists from a qoqo/roqoqo [backend](src/backend).
+Since quantum circuits are typically executed many times on quantum computing hardware, to account for the probabilistic nature of quantum mechanics, registers that are marked as output (`is_output=True`) are returned as a list of lists from a qoqo/roqoqo [backend](src/backend).
+In some use cases, e.g. for conditional processing within a circuit, the readout does not need to be returned.
+In that case the user needs to set the parameter to `is_output=False`.

 Registers are filled in the circuits by applying measurement operations with the correct register set as output in a quantum circuit.
 On quantum computing hardware only projective measurements into a bit register are available.
 On simulators one can also read out the full state vector into a complex register.